 Legumes: The vegetable family that includes beans, lentils, peas and peanuts, all of which provide plant-based protein.

-Rennet: Used to make a variety of cheeses, rennet is an enzyme that is traditionally taken from the stomach of calves, however, plant-based versions of the enzyme also are in use.
+Rennet: Used to make a variety of cheeses, rennet is an enzyme that is traditionally taken from the stomach of calves.
+However, vegetarian versions of the enzyme also are in use.
 Check the label before purchasing.

 Seitan: A vegetarian replacement for meat, made from vital wheat gluten, the main protein from wheat.